Dynamics on Bungee set, Escaping set and Filled Julia set of Composite Transcendental Entire Functions: filled julia set and escaping set of composite entire functions

-\begin{theorem} Let $f$ and $g$ be permutable transcendental entire functions.
-Then we have $K(f)\cap K(g)\subset K(f\circ g)$. \end{theorem} \begin{proof} Suppose that $z_0\in K(f)\cap K(g)$.
-Consider the array of following sequences:\\ $ $\\ Now, the first row of the array will converge to $l$ for, if it does not, then $g(z_0)\in I(f)$ which implies that $z_0\in I(f)$, a contradiction.
+To start with, we consider permutable transcendental entire functions $f$ and $g$ and look for relation of $K(f\circ g)$ with $K(f)$ and $K(g).$ We are also interested in finding relation of $I(f\circ g)$ with $I(f)$ and $I(g).$ It has been already proved that for permutable entire functions $f$ and $g$, $I(f\circ g)\subset I(f)\cup I(g)$ \cite{d1}.
+For $K(f\circ g)$, one can think of relations like $K(f)\cup K(g)\subset K(f\circ g)$ or $K(f)\cap K(g)\subset K(f\circ g)$.
+We show by an example that the first relation mentioned above might not hold in full generality. \begin{example} Consider $f(z)=z+\sin z ,\,\, g(z)=z+\sin z +2\pi.$ Notice that $f(0)=0$ which implies $0\in K(f)$.
+Also $g^n(0)=2n\pi, n\in \N$, i.e., orbit of $0$ escapes to infinity under $g$ and hence lies in $I(g)$.
+Now, $(f\circ g)^n(0)= 2n\pi, n\in\N$ which implies that $0\not\in K(f\circ g)$. \end{example} In order to explore filled Julia set of a transcendental semigroup $G,$ we need to have some results connecting filled Julia set of composite entire functions with that of individual functions.
+In this direction, we now establish the following result: \begin{theorem} Let $f$ and $g$ be permutable transcendental entire functions.
+Then $K(f)\cap K(g)\subset K(f\circ g)$. \end{theorem} \begin{proof} Suppose that $z_0\in K(f)\cap K(g)$.
+Consider the array of following sequences:\\ $ $\\ Now, the first row of the array will converge to say, $l$ for, if it does not, then $g(z_0)\in I(f)$ which implies that $z_0\in I(f)$, a contradiction.
 Using continuity of $g$, we can say that second row will converge to $g(l)$ and so on.
 Let $X$ be the set containing all these limit points.
 The following are possible cases for set $X$.\\ Case 1: $l$ is periodic point of $g$.
 In particular, suppose that $l$ is a fixed point of $g$.
-Hence every sequence of the array will be bounded which shows that $z\in K(f\circ g)$.\\ Case 2: $X$ is infinite and bounded.
-Then, by Weierstrass theorem, $X$ has a limit point which also shows that $z\in K(f\circ g)$.\\ Case 3: $X$ is unbounded, so that there exists a subsequence which escapes to infinity.
-This in turn implies that $z\in I(f\circ g)\subset I(f) \cup I(g)$ (see \cite{d1}) which leads to a contradiction.\\ From all the above cases, we obtain that $K(f)\cap K(g)\subset K(f\circ g).$ \end{proof}
+Hence every sequence of the array will be bounded which shows that $z_0\in K(f\circ g)$.\\ Case 2: $X$ is infinite and bounded.
+Then, by Weierstrass theorem, $X$ has a limit point which also shows that $z_0\in K(f\circ g)$.\\ Case 3: $X$ is unbounded, so that there exists a subsequence which escapes to infinity.
+This in turn implies that $z_0\in I(f\circ g)\subset I(f) \cup I(g)$ (see \cite{d1}) which leads to a contradiction.\\ From all the above cases, we obtain that $K(f)\cap K(g)\subset K(f\circ g).$ \end{proof}